flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 The Geometry Processing block works like this:

-1. The **Index Vertex Processor** (IDX) fetches and caches vertex data and textures from VRAM.
+1. The **Index Vertex Processor** (IDX) fetches and caches vertex data and textures from Video RAM (VRAM).
 Afterwards, it sends the data to the VAB.
 2. The **Vertex Attribute Buffer** (VAB) pulls data from the IDX cache and redirects it to each VPE.
 3. Each VPE processes the data based on the shader loaded.
 It computes **one shader instruction per clock**.
 4. The result of each VPE is sent to the **Post Transform Cache**, which caches results to skip identical computations over the same vertex.
 This only applies if [vertex indices](gamecube#tab-3-2-geometry) are used instead of vertex data.